Do you know why entity graphs and schema beat backlinks now?

 Example

-Q12121212 links to homepage, LinkedIn, Crunchbase.
+Q12121212 links to the homepage, LinkedIn, and Crunchbase.
 Schema references the ID.
 All third-party bios reuse it.
 Entity disambiguation time during our synthetic prompt: 3 ms.

 Anti-pattern